ladanez/souliss.github.io-ladanez/_posts/media/2015-07-11-Souliss-with-ESP-step-by-step.md

 - Protoboard.
 ![image14](https://cloud.githubusercontent.com/assets/1657291/9608930/269d1abe-50d1-11e5-8779-36ad3ff43c2c.jpg)

-- Móvil/Tablet with android for instalation the SOULISS app.
+- Mobile/Tablet with android for instalation the SOULISS app.

 ## SOFTWARE:

-We need install the app arduino for load sketch in the module ESP8266.
-You can find it (https://www.arduino.cc/en/Main/Software).
+We need install the Arduino IDE to load an sketch on the ESP8266 module.
+You can find it here: (https://www.arduino.cc/en/Main/Software).

-Once download the app we need update the app Arduino with the module ESP8266 for we can load the sketch into the ESP8266.
+Once downloaded the IDE you need to add the ESP8266 core on Arduino IDE to upload an sketch into the ESP8266.

 The following window will open:
 ![imagen_4](https://cloud.githubusercontent.com/assets/1657291/10479572/771a42b8-7265-11e5-8d97-d36f9ae27d28.png)